fingerskier/manthra/README.md

 # Manthra

+Know how to solve every problem that has been solved.
+  Richard P. Feynman.

 If you want a happy ending, that depends, of course, on where you stop your story.
   Orson Welles